-Table ( of nts ii 1.
-Ove erview 1 2.
-Dire ectorates and Departments under Ministry of Finance (MOF) 2 2.1 2.2 2.3 2.4 Description of Activities of each Directorate and Department Ministry of Finance's Organogram Agencies under Ministry of Finance Classes and Types of information 1 1 3.
-Pro cessing and Decision on Application - S. 23 10 4.
-Am endment of Personal Record 11 4.1 How to apply for an Amendment 11 5.
-Fee es and Charges for Access to Information 12 6.
-App pendix A: Standard RTI Request Form 13 7.
-Ap l pendix B: Contact Details of Ministry of Finance's Information Unit 16 8.
-App pendix C: Acronyms 17 9.
-Apı pendix D: Glossary 18
+1.0 Ov erview 2

+2.0.
+Di rectorates and Departments under Ministry of Finance (MOF) 2

+2.1 Description of Activities of Each Directorate and Department 4

+2.2 Ministry of Finance's Organogram 17

+2.3.
+Departments and Agencies under Ministry of Finance 18

+2.4 Classes and Types of information 23

+3.0.
+Pr ocessing and Decision on Application - S. 23

+4.0.
+Ar nendment of Personal Record 25

+4.1 How to apply for an Amendment 25

+5.0.
+Fe es and Charges for Access to Information 25

+6.0.
+Ap opendix A: Standard RTI Request Form 27

+Appen dix B: Contact Details of Ministry of Finance's Information Unit (RTI)

+Appen dix C: Acronyms

+Tabl e 1 Acronyms 29

+Appen dix D: Glossary 30

+Tabl e 2 Glossary 30

-1. Overview
+1.0 Overview

-This Right to Information (RTI) Manual is pursuant to the provisions of the recently passed Act, (Act 989) by Parliament and assented to by the President, Nana Addo Dankwa Akuffo - Addo.
-The Act gives substance to the constitutional right to information provided under Article 21 (1) (f) of the Constitution, enabling citizens access to official information held by government institutions, and the qualifications and conditions under which the access may be obtained.
+This Right to Information (RTI) Manual is pursuant to the provisions of the RTI Act, 2019 (Act 989) by Parliament.
+The Act gives substance to the constitutional right to information provided under Article 21 (1) (f) of the Constitution, enabling the general public access to official information held by government institutions, and the qualifications and conditions under which the access may be obtained.
 In accordance with Section 80, the Act applies to information which came into existence before, or which will come into existence after the commencement of the Act.

-1.1 Purpose of Manual - To inform/assist the public on the organizational structure, responsibilities and activities of the Ministry of Finance (MoF) and provide the types of information and classes of information available at MOF, including the location and contact details of its information officers and units.
+1.1 Purpose of Manual - To inform/ assist the public on the organizational structure, responsibilities and activities of the Ministry of Finance (MoF) and provide the types of information and classes of information available at MOF, including the location and contact details of its Information Officer and Units.

-2. Directorates and Departments under Ministry of Finance (MOF)
+2.0.
+Directorates and Departments under Ministry of Finance (MOF)

-This section describes the institution's vision and mission and lists the names of all Directorates and Departments under the institution, including the description of organizational structure, responsibilities, details of activities and classes and types of information accessible at a fee.
+This section describes the mandate, vision and mission, and the list of names of all Directorates and Departments within the Ministry of Finance.
+It also outlines organizational structure, responsibilities, details of activities and classes and types of information accessible at a fee.